DixitConsultingGroup/DecisionIntelligence.github.io/aboutme.md

 subtitle: Optimizing supply chains
 ---

-We are a group of driven individuals with backroung in Operations Research:
+We are a group of driven individuals with background in Operations Research:

 - Academic experience
 - Industry tie-ups